 In this paper, we propose two compression approaches.
-In the first, which we have briefly described in [4], we use a vectorial form of polynomial temporal decomposition (TD) to obtain compression.
-In this approach, the speech segments are concatenated so that the compression is applied to a set of 2-D data units.
-In the second approach, we propose to apply the 3-D shape-adaptive discrete cosine transform (3-D SADCT) to each acoustic leaf.
-By working on the original 3-D structure, we hope to remove not only the temporal redundancy between adjacent speech frames, but also the redundancy between speech segments that belong to the same leaf, and hence expected to be similar.
+In the first, which we have briefly described in [4], we use a Vectorial form of Polynomial Temporal Decomposition (TD) to obtain compression.
+In this approach the speech segments are concatenated so that the compression is applied to a set of 2D data units.
+In the second approach, we propose to apply the 3D Shape-Adaptive Discrete Cosine Transform (3D SADCT) to each acoustic leaf.
+By working on the original 3D structure, we hope to remove not only the temporal redundancy between adjacent speech frames, but also the redundancy between speech segments that belong to the same leaf, and hence expected to be similar.
 This incurs the price that reconstruction of a single speech segment requires performing the inverse SADCT for the entire leaf.
 In addition, we will also present a segment ordering algorithm which may be applied prior to compression in an attempt to improve overall performance.
-The proposed algorithms were evaluated by applying them to the amplitude parameters of an IBM CTTS voice (U.S. English, female).
+The proposed algorithms were evaluated by applying them to the amplitude parameters of an IBM CTTS voice (US English, female).
 In our evaluations we focused on the amplitude parameters, whose original footprint in the system we used is 5.7 MB.
 The phase parameters, with a footprint of only 1.6 MB, remain unaltered.
-We will show that we achieve a recompression factor of 2 of the amplitude parameters, in both approaches, without compromising perceptual quality relative to the original synthesized speech of [1], as measured by perceptual evaluation of speech quality (PESQ) [5]-a relative perceptual quality measure, and confirmed in comparative listening tests.
+We will show that we achieve a recompression factor of 2 of the amplitude parameters, in both approaches, without compromising perceptual quality relative to the original synthesized speech of [1], as measured by PESQ [5] - a differential perceptual quality measure, and confirmed in comparative listening tests.

-This paper is structured as follows.
-In Section II, we present the polynomial temporal decomposition-based compression algorithm.
-In Section III, we present the 3-D SADCT-based compression including a novel approach to joint bit-allocation and a splitting scheme for vector quantization (split-VQ) design.
+The paper is structured as follows.
+In Section II we present the polynomial Temporal Decomposition based compression algorithm.
+In Section III we present the 3D SADCT based compression including a novel approach to a joint bit-allocation and splitting scheme for split Vector Quantization (split-VQ) design.
 The segment reordering algorithm is described in Section IV.
-In Section V, we present the experimental setups and results of a quality evaluation of the proposed algorithms, followed by the conclusion in Section VI.
+In Section V we present the experimental setups and results of a quality evaluation of the proposed algorithms, followed by the conclusion in Section VI.